How to Spend One Day in San Diego + Extra Things to Do if You Have More Time

 Location: 2199 Avenida de la Playa

-Mission Bay Kayaking – See stunning views of San Diego and wildlife from the calm, relaxing waters of Mission Bay.
+See stunning views of San Diego and wildlife from the calm, relaxing waters of Mission Bay.
 A great place for beginners to try kayaking.
+A good outfitter option:

 Aqua Adventures: Located right on Mission Bay with an adjacent dock and ample parking, Aqua Adventures ensures you’ll get in and out fast with more time in the water.
 Which is ideal for someone who is short on time in San Diego.
 Kayak rentals start from $16.50 for up to 1 ½ hours.